 Saul blinked at her words, until they fully registered.
 Carrie.
 Awake.
 He dumped the rest of the liquid quickly and threw the cup into the trash.

 As he walked the length of the hallway, the list of symptoms after a concussion forced themselves into his thoughts.
 Confusion, headache, memory loss, sleep disturbance, depression.
 He reached the circular reception area and forced his brain to stop.
 There was no evidence anything yet.
 He needed to act as normal as possible.
 Saul stepped quickly around the reception desk and entered the room.

 "Dr. Stanner says you're gonna live.
 All you got was a really bad concussion.
 No more head bashing for a while, and cut back on the drinking.
 Otherwise you're good to go."

 His words were met with silence.
 Saul stepped to the window and turned the blinds to let sunlight in.
-He pulled the chair closer to the bed, and looked into Carrie's eyes.
-They looked at him, but somehow through him.
+He pulled the chair closer to the bed and looked into Carrie's eyes.
+They stared back, but somehow through him.
 The emptiness scared him.